Mirdarthos/check_traffic_vnstat/README.md

 - -p: Whether the script should provide performance data or not PLEASE NOTE: The more network interfaces present, the longer the check will take if Performance Data is neccesary to be retrieved.

 ## Note: ##
-The units you specify the warnings/critical in must be the same units as "/etc/vnstat.conf" is configured to use, otherwise the script will not work correctly, and eveything would give incorrect information
+The units you specify the warnings/critical in must be units "KiB", otherwise the script will not work correctly, and eveything would give incorrect information

 ## Usage: ##